 In order to measure the decoupling of passenger demand from economic growth, the volume of passenger transport relative to GDP (i.e. the intensity) is calculated.

 No need for gap filling

-A decoupling indicator compares pressures on the environment to changes in the relevant economical variables to which the environmental pressures are causally linked.
-The present indicator compares the pkm growth rate as a proxy of the pressures on the environment caused by transport.
-It is considered a good proxy for the intended analysis, even though it is known to be inaccurate, as pkm in isolation do not fully explain the level of environmental pressures.
+A decoupling indicator compares pressures on the environment with changes in the relevant economical variables, to which the environmental pressures are causally linked.
+This indicator compares the growth in pkm as a proxy of the pressures on the environment caused by transport.
+It is considered a good proxy; however, it is known to be inaccurate as pkm values in isolation do not fully explain the environmental pressures.